 After the Epirotes recovered, they found they had outstayed their welcome in Tarentum.
 The Greek states did not favor Pyrrhus’ dictatorial leadership style and their ingratitude caused him to answer the call of Sicilian Greek cities in their conflicts against Carthage.

 After two years of campaigning in Sicily, Pyrrhus scored major victories, though he yet again outstayed his welcome.
 With Tarentum in dire straits from Roman assaults, the Epirotes returned to southern Italy.

 It was here that King Pyrrhus met the Romans in battle for the final time.
 In 275 BCE the Romans and Pyrrhus fought at the Battle of Beneventum.

 After nearly five years of warfare, the original elite Epirote army had dwindled and was now supplemented by the soldiers of the Greek city states in Italy.
 These soldiers were much more inexperienced and poor fighters.

-Here the famed King Pyrrhus was finally defeated in battle.
-It is written that one of the young war elephants was wounded in battle and caused chaos for the Epirotes as it tore across the battlefield in search of its mother.
+Here the Romans finally defeated the famed King Pyrrhus in battle.
+Roman historians report that the Roman army wounded one of the young war elephants in battle which caused chaos for the Epirotes as it tore across the battlefield in search of its mother.

 With this defeat the Pyrrhic War ended with the Romans victorious.
 Pyrrhus would shortly depart the Italian peninsula for the last time and return to Epirus.